palantus/sitecore/README.md

 ## Setup using .env:

-- SITE_TITLE: Title of the site
-- ADMIN_PASS: Password for user admin
 - ACCESS_TOKEN_SECRET: A secret string of characters used to encrypt JWT and user passwords.
 To make your sign-ins compatible with other apps, use the same secret on those as well.
 - PORT: port to listen on
 - PORT_API: port for API-mode (only useful if you have projects supporting multiple modes)